nautobot/nautobot/nautobot/docs/installation/migrating-from-netbox.md

 *Returns target addresses matching the source address prefix length.*

 !!! note
-	This filter expression does not have a manager method equivalent.
+	This custom lookup does not have a manager method equivalent.
 This pattern should use the `prefix_length` field for filtering.

 NetBox: